-Spenser Bickett covers the Brainerd City Council and Brainerd School Board.
+Spenser Bickett covers the Brainerd City Council and education.
 A native of the Twin Cities, Bickett attended the University of Wisconsin-Eau Claire, where he majored in journalism with a minor in political science.
-After graduation, he interned for Sun Newspapers in Osseo and later worked for the International Falls Journal as a staff writer.
+After graduation, he worked for the International Falls Journal as a staff writer before coming to Brainerd.

 - Member for

 - 2 years 1 month